EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 possible distance based on the speed of light, or using radio with an extremely short range like NFC (centimeters instead of meters).
 Another option is to include geographical coordinates
-(from e.g. GPS) in the messages and calculate proximity based on these, but in this case the location measurements need to be very precise and the system need to make sure that an attacker cannot influence the location estimation.
+(from e.g., GPS) in the messages and calculate proximity based on these, but in this case the location measurements need to be very precise and the system need to make sure that an attacker cannot influence the location estimation.
 Note that some global navigation satellite systems (GNSS) receiver are